workadaptive/content/_articles/not-a-real-developer.md

 But September 2025 changed that.
 Now you can be directional.
 Strategic.
 Let the AI handle tactical.

 That's not programming.
 That's collaboration.
 With something that's not human, but thinks.

-Welcome to scrappy hacking in the agentic age.

 ---